COMMON ICE FISHING APPAREL

 It's also wise to invest in a good pair of gloves if you can.
 Like the suits, gloves have improved as well over the years.
 However, many anglers still choose between two basic types of fishing gloves.
 100% waterproof neoprene gloves are made of the same material used to make diving wet suits.
 Water-resistant, mostly waterproof gloves made of materials like GoreTex or Thinsulate that usually include some portions of neoprene.

 Both types of gloves have advantages and disadvantages.
 Neoprene gloves are somewhat stiff which makes handling small pieces of tackle somewhat difficult.
 They are also prone to punctures and tears.
 On the other hand, while water-resistant fabric-like gloves are more flexible, they are rarely 100% waterproof.

 ADDITIONAL ICE FISHING GEAR

-Photo courtesy of Michigan Department of Natural Resources
+Photo and video courtesy of Michigan Department of Natural Resources